taufei/mynutshahaFrakitsIsAFart/src/pages/wiki/modding/characters/index.md

 These are about all properties you can apply to the character node.<br>
 You can obviously apply more properties and access them in Scripts, see <a href="../scripting/playstate-scripts/character-stage-scripts.md">Character/Stage Scripts</a>.

-As for the <code class="hljs-name">anim</code> nodes, they're pretty self-explanatory but here's a list of properties of them too:
+As for the <syntax lang="xml">&lt;anim&gt;</syntax> nodes, they're pretty self-explanatory but here's a list of properties of them too:
 - ``name`` defines the internal name of the animation *(used for scripting)*
 - ``anim`` is the prefix for finding the animation in the spritesheet.
 - ``indices`` indicates which frames to play from the previously found frames.